cbg-ethz/V-pipe/docs/tutorial.md

 ## Output

 The Wiki contains an overview of the output files.
-The output of the SNV calling is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in `samples/​{hierarchy}​/variants/SNVs/snvs.vcf`, you can open it with your favorite VCF tools for visualisation or downstream processing.
+The output of the SNV calling step is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in `samples/​{hierarchy}​/variants/SNVs/snvs.vcf`.
+You can open it with your favorite VCF tools for visualisation or downstream processing.
 It is also available in a tabular format in `samples/​{hierarchy}​/variants/SNVs/snvs.csv`.

 ## Swapping component

 The default configuration uses ShoRAH to call the SNVs and to reconstruct the local (windowed) haplotypes.

-Components can be swapped simply by changing the `config.yaml` file.
-For example to call SNVs using lofreq:
+Components of the pipeline can be swapped simply by changing the `config.yaml` file.
+For example to call SNVs using lofreq instead of ShoRAH use

 ```yaml
 general: